 When Halls is on, it's ON.

 Out on the eastern side of the bay lies Jew Shoal.
 It’s quite an impressive reef structure surrounded by fairly deep water (20ish m) and fishes a bit differently to halls as a result.
 The reef itself comes up to around 8m deep at its shallowest point, but the majority of what you will fish sits in around 12-14m and I like to focus my efforts around these depth edges first up in the morning before the sun gets too high.
-I have found Jew Shoal to be a bit more consistent at holding bait due to these hard edges tending to help trap bait in the current, but being so shallow it can also shut right down predator-wise very quickly and comprehensively which can get a bit frustrating.
+I have found Jew Shoal to be a bit more consistent at holding bait due to these hard edges trapping bait in the current, but being so shallow it can also shut right down predator-wise very quickly and comprehensively which can get a bit frustrating.
 The usual pelagic suspects are all found here, as well as some decent fishing on the reefy front.
 Yellowtail kingfish have also been known to patrol the edges from time to time but I daresay they can be quite tricky customers to hook and land!

 An early morning Jew Shoal Spaniard and not nearly enough hair!

 The last area which I’ll cover is Sunshine Reef which lies outside of Laguna Bay, about 2-3kms directly east of the Noosa Headland.
 I must stress that this spot is not for the faint of heart and when paddling from middle groyne it’s a very, very long slog so if you do decide to make the pilgrimage out here on comp day please make sure that your fitness is up to scratch and that you will be able to handle being in a very exposed spot should conditions worsen.

 Sunshine Reef is an extensive system which sits in around 25-30m of water and continues south for quite a long way.
 There are also plenty of productive patches between the headland and the main reef, so it pays to keep your eyes peeled and your baits swimming on the way out.